fxbonnet/better-sql-orm-in-java/README.md

 # Better SQL in Java

-WARNING : this project is only a POC, don't use it for real use cases.
+WARNING : this project is only a toy POC, don't use it for real use cases.

 ## The question

-I'm not happy with current solutions for SQL ORM in Java : they all suck.
+I'm not happy with current solutions for SQL ORM in Java because they all are bad in a way or another :
+- Stuck in Java 3 or in Java 6
+- Bad magic everywhere including horrid runtime code generation
+- Hard to debug
+- Want to make SQL look like Java classes, and the impedance strikes back
+- Error management is a mess : you got NullPointerExceptions or ClassCastExceptions because when you forgot a "mandatory" annotation
+- Lazy loading + relations = total hell

 Is it a limitation of Java, or can we do better ?